 Thanking your employees for something specific is best.
 If you say “You are great, Thanks for all you do” the employee may wonder if you know how they spend their time.
 It’s too generic to be meaningful.

 Thank-you emails can also be sent out to the entire team.
 And it’s also nice when the boss brings in breakfast (bagels, donuts, healthy version of breakfast) to the office on the day he is thanking the team.
 Including why the team is being thanked is beneficial.
 For example, you can thank them for completing a large project or putting in extra time at the end of the quarter to get the work done.

 When thanking one person, I recommend a handwritten thank you note.
 Almost anything handwritten stands out above email.
 If you work in the same office location, you can hand deliver it or leave it for them as a surprise on their desk.

 Regardless if you choose to send via email or handwrite the note, remember that others may see your note, so don’t include anything you would consider confidential.
 If you want to thank them for something that needs to remain 100% confidential, I recommend doing so in person in a private setting (ex. your office, conference room, etc.).

-Another idea is take the team or individual out to lunch (and hopefully you will receive some follow up thank you notes!) or dinner.
+Another idea is to take the team or individual out to lunch (and hopefully you will receive some follow-up thank you notes!) or dinner.
 Choosing dinner or lunch will depend on your team members.
 Some team members have obligations outside of the work day that will make it difficult or impossible to attend (ex. family/children) or they might not want to spend any time outside of office doing a “forced” work event.